nickpeck/composerstoolkitv2/README.md

 Event(pitches=[pf("C6")], duration=QUARTER_NOTE)
 ~~~

 Sequences are chains of events, analogous to a single ‘part’ or ‘voice’ in western musical parlance.
 There are two forms, Sequence is used for sequences of unknown or infinite length.
-FiniteSequence. however (which is used for sequences of a fixed length).
+FiniteSequence, however, is used for sequences of a fixed length.

 ~~~
 from composerstoolkit import *